kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 Multiple Choice
 ~~~~~~~~~~~~~~~

-Big instruction-trained models are good at answering multiple choice questions because
+Highly instruction-trained models are good at answering multiple choice questions
-they've been trained to do so.
+because they've been trained to do so.
 One caveat is that the number of choices ideally
 shouldn't be more than five, because multiple choice question formats seen during
 training are usually limited to the letters from school exams: A, B, C, D, E.